jamestalmage/duration-parser/README.md

 # usage

-It`s a function that parses a duration string and returns the number of milliseconds that duration represents.
+It's a function that parses a duration string and returns the number of milliseconds that duration represents.

 ```javascript
 var parseDuration = require(`duration-parser`);